-- Be in demand.
-Tourism is one of the world's fastest growing industries, employing over 200,000 people in British Columbia.
-There is a greater demand for qualified graduates than is currently being met, creating a fantastic opportunity for career advancement for talented, motivated and qualified individuals. - Enhanced education.
+- Enhanced education.
 The dual diploma gives you the opportunity to experience both tourism and hospitality training, and continue your education in the field of your choice.
 Your training at NIC is recognized by other universities and institutions, and can lead to a degree in either specialty. - Get connected!
 The program works closely with industry professionals to provide connections between students and future employers in the industry.
-Positions held by our graduates include resort sales manager, assistant restaurant manager, quest services manager, front desk manager, ski hill supervisor, fishing resort manager, adventure resort manager, and bed and breakfast owner. - Work at what you love.
+Positions held by our graduates include resort sales manager, assistant restaurant manager, guest services manager, front desk manager, ski hill supervisor, fishing resort manager, adventure resort manager, and bed and breakfast owner. - Work at what you love.
 A Co-operative Education work term is an integral component of the program and integrates paid, program-related employment with academic study.
 You'll gain confidence, contacts and practical knowledge in your chosen career. - Gain valuable hands-on experience.
-Interact with guests in the Third Course Bistro, where Tourism & Hospitality students are responsible for the operation of the fine dining restaurant, performing a variety of roles including supervisor, server, host and bartender.
+Interact with guests in NIC's fine dining restaurant, The Third Course bistro, where tourism and hospitality students are responsible for the operation of the fine dining restaurant, performing a variety of roles including supervisor, server, host, and bartender. - Spend a semester abroad.
+Whether it is with the Disney program in Florida and California or a funded exchange opportunity in Utah, Hawaii or Mexico, tourism students have an opportunity to change their lives by experiencing life in a different country while earning credits towards their diploma.

-Tourism offers a dramatic variety of career possibilities and is one of the world's fastest growing industries.
+Tourism is one of the world's fastest and largest growth industries offering a wide variety of career possibilities.
 It employs over 200,000 people in British Columbia and, according to Statistics Canada, 354,000 job openings are predicted nationwide in the next 10 years.
 Over 65,000 of those openings are anticipated to be for supervisors and managers.
 So, whether you are just starting out, looking to advance your current situation or transferring your skills from another industry, North Island College can put you on a path to a successful career in tourism.